 For the most part, Hail 0.2 code in Databricks works identically to the Hail documentation.
 However, there are a few modifications that are necessary for the Databricks environment.

-When initializing Hail, you must pass in the pre-created
+When initializing Hail, pass in the pre-created

 SparkContext and mark the initialization

 as idempotent.
 This setting enables multiple Databricks notebooks to use the same Hail context.

 Hail uses the Bokeh library to create plots.
 The

 show function built into Bokeh does not work

 in Databricks.
 To display a Bokeh plot generated by Hail, you can run a command like:

 from bokeh.embed import components, file_html from bokeh.resources import CDN plot = hl.plot.histogram(mt.DP, range=(0,30), bins=30, title='DP Histogram', legend='DP') html = file_html(plot, CDN, "Chart") displayHTML(html)

 See Bokeh in Python Notebooks for more information.